- About DCC

-If a student feels he or she has an extenuating circumstance which justifies an exception to the standard withdrawal policy, he or she may appeal to the Withdrawal Appeal Committee.
+If a student feels he or she has an extenuating circumstance that justifies an exception to the standard withdrawal policy, he or she may appeal to the Withdrawal Appeal Committee.

-• All requests must be submitted in writing to the Withdrawal Appeal Committee and must include supporting documentation (e.g. copies of registration form, drop/add forms, medical verification) and the Tuition Refund Appeal Form.
+• All requests must be submitted in writing to the Withdrawal Appeal Committee and must include supporting documentation (e.g. copies of registration form, drop/add forms, medical verification) and the Withdrawal Appeal Form.

 • Appeals received without the proper documentation and form will not be reviewed.